In this article, we will discuss the number of mass gainer scoops you need every day for optimal muscle growth.

 Excessive supplementation with mass gainers can lead to acute digestive problems depending on their ingredients.

 Many gainers contain maltodextrin and similar compounds.
-On one side, this fast absorbing carbohydrate can spike glucose levels.
+On one side, this fast-absorbing carbohydrate can spike glucose levels.

-And on the other side, it may damage the intestinal inner lining, leading to colitis, as reported by this scientific paper published in 2018 with an affiliation of seven universities in Italy.
+On the other side, it may damage the intestinal inner lining, leading to colitis, as reported by this scientific paper published in 2018 with an affiliation of seven universities in Italy.

 Furthermore, dairy components like whey protein can cause discomfort for people with milk allergies or lactase deficiency.